 Hasbro claims the Prometheus has the highest rate of fire (8 rounds per second) of all blasters when the hopper is fully loaded, and I don’t doubt that for a second.
 The claimed velocity in feet per second is 100, which is achievable.

-With a huge 200 rounds capacity and a superb rate of fire, the Prometheus is a typical blaster for the heavy gunners.
+With a huge 200-round capacity and a superb rate of fire, the Prometheus is a typical blaster for the heavy gunners.
 And because it’s fully automatic and flywheel powered, this mean machine is so much more than just a toy.

-Yes it’s expensive, but definitely not overpriced.
-It’s a rock-solid blaster that is quite honestly super fun to play with.
+Yes, it’s expensive, but definitely not overpriced.
+It’s a rock-solid blaster that is incredibly fun to play with.
 My only piece of criticism is that this can hardly be called a Nerf blaster anymore.

 I mean, where do we go from here?
-As you may know, I’m a bit of an old-fashioned dude, and I still love some of the classic N-Strike blasters.
-The Prometheus just sets the bar really high, and with that comes expectations, if you get my point.
+As you might already know, I’m a bit of an old-fashioned dude, and I still love some of the classic N-Strike blasters.
+The Prometheus is in a league of its own; it’s a unique type of blaster that may set the bar high for future blasters.